dbl-works/terraform/iam/iam-policy-for-fivetran-lambda/README.md

 ## IAM for fivetran lambda

-Creates a IAM role which connect lambda and fivetran
+Creates an IAM role that connects Lambda and Fivetran.

 ```terraform
 module "lambda_role" {